 Highlights and Shadows, Whites and Blacks

 This panel is where you may end up doing a lot of tweaking before you settle on a final look.
-It will give you a more precise balancing of tones than simply relying on the Exposure slider.
+It will give you a more precise balancing of tones than simply relying on the

 Check if the bright areas look muddy, or the shadows still need more light.
 Move the sliders to points where the image looks good overall.

-You will likely need to go back a readjust your exposure slider once you have made edits in this area.
+You will likely need to go back a readjust your

 In my product photo, the highlights needed a bit of a boost.
 The shadows were also too light for the look I was aiming for, which was a dark and rustic look.